 - Would anybody be financially hurt in the event of my death?
 Whether you have a spouse, children, or other financial dependent will greatly influence the risks and benefits of selling your life insurance policy.

 - Are my monthly payments worth the coverage I am paying?
-Obviously, you want to drive down your monthly costs to the greatest extent you possibly can.
-If you don’t believe you are getting your money’s worth in coverage in exchange for the amount you pay each month, then selling your policy might be a good idea.
+We all want to keep our monthly costs as low as is reasonably possible.
+If you don’t believe you are getting your money’s worth in coverage in exchange for the amount of premium you’re paying each month, then selling your policy might be a good idea.

-- What are the other financial assets I have in my portfolio?
+- What other financial assets are in my portfolio?
 Life insurance is considered a financial asset, and therefore it is a part of your overall financial “portfolio.”
-A good portfolio is typically one that is diversified.
+A good portfolio is usually diversified.
 If this is important to you, then you may not want to have cash as your only financial asset.

 - How much would it be worth to lose your life insurance coverage?
-This question is one that is essentially a summation of all the others.
-Ultimately, a life settlement is going to give you money today in exchange for the benefits of your coverage in the future.
-Where the specific ‘line’ of what makes a good and bad deal exists, however, is entirely up to your subjective preferences.
+This question essentially sums up all of the others.
+Ultimately, a life settlement (selling your policy) is going to give you money now in exchange for the benefits of your coverage in the future.
+Where to draw the line between what makes a good deal or a bad deal is up to you.

 Typically, you can expect to receive about 20%-25% of your policy benefit upfront, in cash.
 This means that if you have a policy benefit that’s worth $200,000, then you should be able to “cash-out” for approximately $40,000-$50,000.

 The Life Insurance Settlement Agency (LISA) recognizes that institutions typically prefer to buy universal life insurance policies with benefits exceeding $100,000 from people who are older than 65.
-However, because there are people outside of these circumstances who are still looking to sell their life insurance policies, there are an ample number exceptions to these general rules of thumb.
+However, because there are people outside of those circumstances who want to sell their life insurance policies, there are an ample number of exceptions to those general rules of thumb.